 The next step involves passing the catheter underneath your skin and around to your abdomen.
 Your pain pump, which is about the size of a hockey puck, gets implanted in your torso, just below your waistline, so you won’t be able to see the incision.

 You should be able to go home the same day as your pain pump procedure.
-But before you’re discharged, your dedicated practitioner from Arlington Pain & Therapy counsels you on what to expect while you recover over the following days and how to care for your incisions.
+But before you’re discharged, your dedicated practitioner from Regency Pain & Therapy Institute counsels you on what to expect while you recover over the following days and how to care for your incisions.
 Your pain pump becomes effective immediately.